 1.3 Project execution workflow

 Morning reminders hit crew phones with job details and navigation.
-Opening the mobile app shows everything: color selections, special instructions, customer preferences, and photos from the estimate.
+Opening the mobile app displays all the necessary information: color selections, special instructions, customer preferences, and photos from the estimate.

 Crews clock in with GPS verification, updating job status to “In Progress.”
 They document existing conditions with photos that automatically attach to the job record.
 Throughout the day, they update task progress, request materials, and communicate with the office, all through the app.